-While health systems continue to wrestle with the rapidly changing health care environment and attempt to evolve and pivot to the changing legal, safety and quality requirements, patients struggle to understand and manage their costs while identifying accessible and helpful care providers who are invested in their well-being.
+While health facilities continue to wrestle with the rapidly changing health care environment and attempt to evolve and pivot to the changing legal, safety and quality requirements, patients struggle to understand and manage their costs while identifying accessible and helpful care providers invested in their well-being.

 AMSURG is exploring strategies to improve patient engagement and patient experience, including making it easier to schedule appointments and procedures at AMSURG ambulatory surgery centers (ASCs).